Forricide/still-feel-alive/Chapter 10.md

 "Are you okay?
 Hey, say something!"

 Her knees press against the cold floor.
-Wood buckles, a small amount, under their weight.
+Wood buckles, a barely noticeable amount, under their weight.
 A spark of a headache shoots through her head.
-The floor looks cold, is cold, permeating through her dark blue jeans.
-Blue on gray-brown, distant light providing pale shadow.
+The floor looks cold, is cold, a chill permeating through her dark blue jeans.
+Blue on grey-brown, distant light providing pale shadow.
 She shivers uncontrollably.

 "What do I do?
 Anne, do I need to call someone?
 An ambulance?"